ritchieng/deep-learning-wizard/README.md

 ## Repository Details
 This repository contains all the notesbooks and mkdocs markdown files of the tutorials covering machine learning, deep learning, scalable database, programming, data processing and data visualization powering the website.

+Take note this is an early work in progress, do be patient as we gradually upload our guides.

 ## Sections and Subsections
 - [Deep Learning and Deep Reinforcement Learning Tutorials (Libraries: Python, PyTorch, Gym, NumPy and Matplotlib)](https://www.deeplearningwizard.com/deep_learning/intro/)
     - [Course Progression](https://www.deeplearningwizard.com/deep_learning/course_progression/)